Helmut Zemo: Reception

 IGN ranked Helmut Zemo 40th in their Top 100 Comic Book Villains" list.
 David Harth of Comic Book Resources called Zemo one of the most important" and best Marvel villains owing to his "confounding schemes."
 Chase Magnett of ComicBook.com named Zemo one of the best Black Panther villains, calling him a "symbol of white supremacy."
 George Marston of Newsarama ranked Zemo as the 2nd best Captain America villains of all time.

 Other versions

 Marvel Zombies

 An alternate version of Helmut Zemo appears in the Marvel Zombies limited series.
 He is zombified and his Thunderbolts attack Thor before he receives aid from Nova.

 MC2

 An alternate version of Helmut Zemo appears in the MC2 alternate universe.
 Red Skull and the Nazis had successfully conquered the Earth.
 This version is a scientific advisor to Red Skull's successor, Victor Von Doom and Reed Richards.
-After Doom's demise at the hands of Crimson Curse, Richards and Zemo fight to become his successor.
+After Doom is killed by Crimson Curse, Richards and Zemo fight to become his successor.

 Ultimate Marvel

-An alternate version of Helmut Zemo appears in the Ultimate Marvel universe.
-Loki disguises himself as Baron Zemo while leading Third Reich soldiers and Ice Giants in an attack on Asgard during World War II.
-In the present, Loki's elderly second-in-command Helmutt Zemo uses the Norn Stones to summon the god of mischief to his time.
+An alternate version of Helmut Zemo appears in the Ultimate Marvel imprint.
+This version is Loki's second-in-command Helmutt Zemo.
 After escaping The Room With No Doors, Loki murders Zemo.